 Option 1: You can use the Quick Start scripts to set up a local workstation and deploy the Riva services using Docker.
 Continue with this section to use the Quick Start scripts.

 When using either of the push-button deployment options, Riva uses pre-trained models from NGC.
-You can also fine-tune custom models with NVIDIA NeMo.
-Creating a model repository using a fine-tuned model trained in NeMo is a more advanced approach to generating a model repository.
+You can also fine-tune custom models with NVIDIA TAO Toolkit.
+Creating a model repository using a fine-tuned model trained with TAO Toolkit is a more advanced approach to generating a model repository.

 Local Deployment using Quick Start Scripts¶

 Riva includes Quick Start scripts to help you get started with Riva skills.
 These scripts are meant for deploying the services locally for testing and running the example applications.